8 Apple AirPods Tips for Maximum Enjoyment

 While the AirPods charging case is small and easy to carry, it is also slippery and thus easy to drop and damage.

 But the Catalyst case helps bring another layer of protection to the earbuds and case.
-Along with shock and drop protection, the case is waterproof up to 3.3 feet for 30 minutes.
+Along with shock and drop protection, the case is waterproof up to 3.3 feet for 30 minutes to keep your AirPods sounding great .
 A detachable carabiner also helps secure the AirPods case to your backpack, purse, or similar.
 Buyers can select from one of six different colors, including a fun glow-in-the-dark option.

 If you want to change up the stark white hue of your AirPods, Simple Skins Airpod skins are a fun option that bring a dash of color.
 Made with bubble-free adhesive, the skins take less than 10 minutes to install and are removable.
 You can select a black, blue, pink, or red version.